Scalaohao/my-sparkles-repo/responses/welcome-text.md

 Scroll down :arrow_down:

-Select _"Create a new branch for this commit and start a pull request."_
+Select _"Create a new branche for this commit and start a pull request."_

-Rename the branch **add-my-name**
+Rename the branche **add-my-name**

 Propose file change